pawrequest/redscript-intellij/README.md

 # Known Issues
 - syntax highlighting fails on some files, notably Codeware.Global which is > 40k lines
-- lsp GoToDefinition is patchy, as it is in vscode extension
+- lsp GoToDefinition is patchy, if you find a case where it doesn't work in intelliJ but does in vsCode please open an issue